Table of Contents

 In this completed Job type form, you can see a typical representation of what an installation could be like.

-Additionally, all companies added in the instance will be able to view and use this Job Type - not only is that selection enabled, but no services are being added by default during this job, removing any possible conflict there.
+Additionally, all companies added in the instance will be able to view and use this Job Type — not only is that selection enabled, but no recurring, data, or voice services are being added by default during this job, removing any possible conflict there.

 Finally, touching on the automation and integration portion of the installation, this job is configured both with an automatic ticket and status switch.
-Upon completing the installation, the account will become active, and a ticket created for the Onboarding team to ensure the customer understands their service.
-If the installation fails, a ticket is created in the Support queue, and the account is set to Failed Install for ease of filtering.
+Upon completing the installation, the account will become active, and a ticket created for the Sales team to ensure the customer understands their service.
+If the installation fails, a ticket is created in the Support queue, and the account is set to Lead for ease of filtering.

 Finally, the tasks to follow are set in a task template titled "Residential Installs", and upon successful completion, the customer will be charged for the Residential Installation service.